| Annual Reports *

 At Sonbola Centre, 15 year olds Abed and Hassan designed an awesome ‘skateboarder training board’ by coding an accelerometer to give feedback through sounds and lights on how to balance (or not!) you are.
 At the same time, they learned about the < and > signs, and angles.
 They also learn about maths concepts like the x & y axis in order to program a game with their own characters and special effects.

 The two boys were part of our project at UNHCR’s Sonbola Center in Anjar.
-UNHCR were concerned that their students weren’t engaging in their education or learning future-critical technology skills.
+Back then, UNHCR were concerned that their students weren’t engaging in their education or learning future-critical technology skills.
 Their students, aged 7-21, had only had around 6 months of education in their lives and some were illiterate.
-They invited CodeBrave to ignite their young people’s interest in STEM education and accelerate their reintegration in the public school system.
+That’s why they invited CodeBrave to ignite their young people’s interest in STEM education and accelerate their reintegration in the public school system.

 CodeBrave designed and delivered a Robotics course to 20 young people.
 By the end of the course, students had been introduced to key topics like circuits, inputs and outputs, logical thinking, sequencing and block-based coding.
 Teachers got students to think more deeply about how everyday machines are actually built and start designing their own robots to address different needs.